 - a.
-All that area which comprises the Riverbed and riverbanks of the Carmel River which lies between the Pacific Ocean and the Ventana Wilderness boundary. - b.
-All those areas which lie within 25 lineal feet of the 10% chance flood between the Pacific Ocean and the Ventana Wilderness boundary.
+All that area which comprises the Riverbed and riverbanks of the Carmel River which lies within the boundaries of the Carmel River Management Zone (Zone-No. 3), and between the Pacific Ocean and the Ventana Wilderness boundary. - b.
+All those areas which lie within 25 lineal feet of the Riverbank Assessment Line, excepting however, all lands which lie outside of the Zone No. 3 boundary, and exempting lawns, Landscaping and cultivated areas as shown on the spring 1983-aerial photographs taken by California American Water pursuant to the agreement with the District in accord with Rule 123 A10% chance flood between the Pacific Ocean and the Ventana Wilderness boundary.
 In those areas where the 10% chance flood is not defined, a constructive line shall be determined by the District Engineer using a generally accepted method of determining the extent of the 10% chance flood.
 Lawns, landscaping, and cultivated areas as shown on the June 2017 aerial photographs on file with the District are exempt unless a lawn, landscaping, or cultivated area is the subject of a violation of the District Rules as of the day of adoption of this Ordinance.